vasilakisfil/Introspected-REST/README.md

 However, information about payment options is not provided by the product resource itself, and is provided via a linkset instead.
 This means any client requesting payment options will request payment links from a separate server.
 This not only decouples product resources from payment management; it also allows the payment options to be more easily customized based on the specifics of the client, meaning that the complete "product and payment options" view is a combination of the product resource (and associated hypermedia controls), and payment links provided by the specialized payment options service.

+Twitter!
+Building high performant web services is hard, but to justify the deprecation of Roy's REST model is multiple times harder.
+Obviously the reason is that he had done pretty good damn job (almost perfect if you take into account when it was published).

+caching headers for data and metadata!

+explain that when we talk about Media Type, we don't neceserily mean HTTP's media type!

+say about atom+json example!!
+A totally new Media Type that we need to manually understand..